TNFJ condemns arrest of innocent Azadars

 ISLAMABAD: A representative delegation of Tehreek-e-Nifaz-e-Fiqah Jafariya Pakistan (TNFJ) led by the Secretary Public Relations Hassan Kazmi Thursday called on the Parliamentary Secretary for Human Rights Laal Chand Malhi.

-The Tehreek-e-Nifaz-e-Fiqah Jafariya Pakistan’s delegation condemned the booking of innocent and peaceful citizens in Schedule-IV, filing of what they called unjustified blasphemy cases to suppress expression of faith and ideologies, banning and gagging of Ulema and Zakireen in different districts and demanded the authorities to stop prejudice and discriminatory attitude against Maktab-e-Tashayyo.
+The TNFJ’s delegation condemned the booking of innocent and peaceful citizens in Schedule-IV, filing of what they called unjustified blasphemy cases to suppress expression of faith and ideologies, banning and gagging of Ulema and Zakireen in different districts and demanded the authorities to stop prejudice and discriminatory attitude against Maktab-e-Tashayyo.

 RAWALPINDI: A drug court awarded a proprietor of a chemist shop to six years rigorous imprisonment and imposed...